jonlpersson/ed-latimore/site/_posts/2022-05-10-drinking-college-sexual-assault-and-cultural-resistance-to-change.md

 ## **What percentage of college sexual assaults involve alcohol?**

 Similar findings have appeared whenever the role of alcohol in sexual assaults is discussed.
-A 2004 study of college students in the[&nbsp;*Journal of Studies on Alcohol*](https://archive.sph.harvard.edu/cas/Documents/rapeintox/037-Mohler-Kuo.sep1.pdf)&nbsp;found that 72% of victims were under the influence at the time of the assault.
-More research confirms what we worked out mathematically but simply did not state: ***young men use alcohol as a pathway to easy sex with women.***&nbsp;
+A 2004 study of college students in the[*Journal of Studies on Alcohol*](https://archive.sph.harvard.edu/cas/Documents/rapeintox/037-Mohler-Kuo.sep1.pdf) found that 72% of victims were under the influence at the time of the assault.
+More research confirms what we worked out mathematically but simply did not state: ***young men use alcohol as a pathway to easy sex with women.***

 Take a moment to consider what this means.
 Most conservatively, we could eliminate a third of college sexual assaults against college-aged women by promoting a more responsible drinking environment or removing alcohol altogether from the mix.
-Most liberally, almost 80%.&nbsp;
+Most liberally, almost 80%.

 Even when alcohol is not deployed as a strategy for sex, its consumption can lead to a misinterpretation of social cues.
 [Alcohol decreases a woman’s ability to assess risk](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2761648/) and it diminishes a man’s ability to accurately perceive women’s interest in having sex with them.
-It makes a man less considerate of the consequences of his behavior in pursuit of sex.&nbsp;
+It makes a man less considerate of the consequences of his behavior in pursuit of sex.

-[In a review of the literature,](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3177166/#:~:text=The%20cues%20that%20usually%20inhibit,to%20sexual%20aggression%20%5B11%5D.) published in 2004 in&nbsp;*Aggression and Violent Behavior*, it was noted that: *“The cues that usually inhibit sexually aggressive behavior, such as concern about future consequences, sense of morality, or empathy for the victim are likely to be less salient than feelings of anger, frustration, sexual arousal, and entitlement.”*
+[In a review of the literature,](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3177166/#:~:text=The%20cues%20that%20usually%20inhibit,to%20sexual%20aggression%20%5B11%5D.) published in 2004 in *Aggression and Violent Behavior*, it was noted that: *“The cues that usually inhibit sexually aggressive behavior, such as concern about future consequences, sense of morality, or empathy for the victim are likely to be less salient than feelings of anger, frustration, sexual arousal, and entitlement.”*

 What I’ve done so far is nothing special.
 I looked at the data and drew a reasonable conclusion.
 I did this without referencing any high-profile college sexual assault cases.
 No matter how you look at the data or which data you use, it’s simple to see that alcohol plays a significant role in many sexual assaults However, we’re in such a time that saying this angers many people.